gnperdue/VimConfiguration/README.md

 Right now this is more of a "log of how I set this up" rather than a proper "readme" for users who check this module out to play with.

-First, we need to get a copy of pathogen.vim.
-It is included here from
+First, I created a new repository on GitHub and checked in vimrc and the supporting shell scripts, then I added pathogen.vim.
+It is included from:

 * https://github.com/tpope/vim-pathogen

+I created a `vim/autoload` directory at the top-level and added a script to check out pathogen.
+Then I added these to the Git repository.

-In this case, I have simply copied the latest version into vim/autoload and manually created vim/bundle.
+In this case, I have simply copied the latest version into vim/autoload and manually created vim/bundle and added the content to the repository.

 Then, I went to vim/bundle and added submodules.
 In the top level:

-* git submodule add git://github.com/klen/python-mode.git vim/bindle/python-mode
+* git submodule add git://github.com/klen/python-mode.git vim/bundle/python-mode
 * git submodule add git://github.com/scrooloose/syntastic.git vim/bundle/syntastic
 * git submodule add git://github.com/tomtom/tlib_vim.git vim/bundle/tlib_vim
 * git submodule add git://github.com/MarcWeber/vim-addon-mw-utils.git vim/bundle/vim-addon-mw-utils